-She has received two University of Northampton ‘Changemaker’ Awards, one in 2016 was a lifetime achievement award for her work in Early Childhood and the second in 2018 for her work with Roots of Empathy. in 2016 she was runner-up in the National Infant Mental Health Researcher of the Year award and in 2018 her book ‘Child Protection in the Early Years: A Practical Guide’ was selected as a finalist for the best professional book of the year category in the Nursery World Awards.
+She has received two University of Northampton ‘Changemaker’ Awards, one in 2016 was a lifetime achievement award for her work in Early Childhood and the second in 2018 for her work with Roots of Empathy.
+In 2016 she was runner-up in the National Infant Mental Health Researcher of the Year award, In 2018 her book ‘Child Protection in the Early Years: A Practical Guide’ was selected as a finalist for the best professional book of the year category in the Nursery World Awards.

-Her doctoral research was into the development of a new professional role and status in the Early Years in England, Early Years Professional Status.
-As a result of this research, she has been an external adviser to the Department for Education on the standards for Early Years Professional Status and Early Years Teacher Status.
-She was also on the Expert Group advising the Department of education on the Level Two Early Years qualifications and career pathways.
-In 2018 she led on the development of new Early Childhood Graduate Practitioner Competencies on behalf of the Early Childhood Studies Degree Network, which are being embedded in degrees across the United Kingdom.
+Her doctoral research explored the development of a new professional role and status in the early years in England, Early Years Professional Status.
+As a result of this research, she has been an external adviser to the Department for Education on the professional standards for Early Years Professional Status and Early Years Teacher Status.
+She was also on the Expert Group advising the Department for Education on the Level Two Early Years qualifications and career pathways.
+In 2017 she led on the development of new Early Childhood Graduate Practitioner Competencies on behalf of the Early Childhood Studies Degree Network these are being embedded in degrees across the United Kingdom.
 In 2020/21 she was appointed by the Department of Health and Social Care, as an academic adviser to the Health Inequalities Review in the Early Years